springalskey/ckeditor-plugin-paste-upload-image/README.md

-# Paste Upload Image Plugin
+# pasteUploadImage Ckeditor Plugin
-Base on paste event:
+Base on paste event,
 1. Automatically upload images.
 2. Automatically upload image url (parse html get '<img>' src to backend download,then backend will return a new image url).